Michael-Cowie/Notes/Math/calculus/derivatives.md

 \frac{dy}{dx}
 ```

 is known as Leibniz notation, named after Gottfried Wilhelm Leibniz, one of the founders of calculus.
 It is one of the most recognizable forms of derivative notation and remains especially common in physics, engineering and applied mathematics.

 This notation is read as "The derivative of $y$ with respect to $x$" or informally "d y by d x".
+Where the "d" means differential.
+Alternatively it can be meaning the differential (or change, represented by $d$) of the quantity in the numerator, with respect to the variable in the denominator.

+Hence,

+- **Numerator - What is changing**, $y$, $f(x)$, etc. This is the **dependent variable, what is changing**.

+- **Denominator - What it is changing with respect to**, $x$, $t$, etc. This is the **independent variable, what you change**.

+In plain words "How $y$ changes as $x$ changes" or more generally "Rate of change of the numerator with respect to the denominator variable".

 One of the defining characteristics of Leibniz notation is that it explicitly displays the relationship between variables.
 The numerator indicates the quantity being differentiated, while the denominator indicates the variable with respect to which the differentiation occurs.
 In this way, the notation naturally communicates dependency.